1992 Oregon Ballot Measure 9

-Oregon Ballot Measure 9 was a 1992 citizens' initiative concerning LGBT rights in the state of Oregon.
-It sought to amend the Oregon Constitution to prohibit anti-discrimination laws regarding sexual orientation and to declare homosexuality to be "abnormal, wrong, unnatural, and perverse".
+Oregon Ballot Measure 9 was a 1992 ballot initiative concerning LGBTQ rights in the state of Oregon.

+Sponsored by the Christian conservative group Oregon Citizens Alliance (OCA), the measure sought to amend the Oregon Constitution to prohibit anti-discrimination laws regarding sexual orientation and to declare homosexuality to be "abnormal, wrong, unnatural, and perverse".

 Listing homosexuality alongside pedophilia and sadism and masochism, it has been described as one of the harshest anti-gay measures presented to voters in American history.

-The initiative was an effort of the Oregon Citizens Alliance (OCA), a conservative group active in Oregon politics in the 1990s.

-It was defeated in the 1992 general election, receiving 44 percent of the vote.
+The initiative was defeated by 56 percent to 44 percent in the 1992 general election.

-The OCA went on to successfully sponsor similar initiatives in several Oregon counties where a majority of voters had supported Measure 9.
-The Oregon Legislative Assembly eventually overruled these local measures.
-Opposition to Measure 9 formed the basis of much of the gay rights movement in Oregon.
+The OCA went on to successfully sponsor similar anti-LGBTQ initiatives in municipalities across Oregon.

-Political context
+These local measures were later overruled by the state legislature.

+Opposition to Measure 9 was an early victory for the LGBTQ movement in the United States.

+Campaign

-The ballot measure was an effort of the Oregon Citizens Alliance (OCA), a conservative group affiliated with the Christian Coalition that was active in Oregon politics in the 1990s.
+Measure 9 was an effort of the Oregon Citizens Alliance (OCA), a conservative group affiliated with the Christian Coalition that was active in Oregon politics in the 1990s.

+The initiative sought to amend the Oregon Constitution to prohibit anti-discrimination laws regarding sexual orientation and to declare homosexuality to be "abnormal, wrong, unnatural, and perverse".

+William Schultz, writing in Oregon Historical Quarterly, describes it as one of the most comprehensive and harshest anti-gay measures put to voters in American history.

+Taking advantage of public hostility toward affirmative action, campaigners invoked the idea of "special rights" to imply that LGBTQ people wanted social advantages rather than mere equality.

+In this and similar campaigns, homosexuality was portrayed as a choice at odds with societal norms rather than an innate characteristic deserving of protection.